NVIDIA DOCA IPsec Security Gateway Application Guide

 The decrypt pipe matches the destination IP and SPI according to the rule files and has a shared IPsec action for decryption.

-After decryption, the matched packets are forwarded to the syndrome pipe and, if the syndrome is non-zero, the packets are dropped.
-Otherwise, the packets are forwarded to the second port.
+After decryption, the matched packets are forwarded to the decap pipe and, if the syndrome is non-zero, the packets are dropped.
+Otherwise, the packets decap the ESP header and forward to the second port.

+In debug mode, if syndrome is non-zero, then it sends to bad syndrome pipe to match on the syndrome, count and drop/send to application.

 Switch Mode

-In switch mode, a root pipe matches the first 2 most significant bits (MSBs) to decide what the next pipe is:
+In switch mode, an ingress root pipe matches the source port to decide what the next pipe is:

-Metadata is 0 – packet arrives and continues to pipe that matches on the port's meta.
-Based on the port, the packet passes through almost the same path as VNF mode and the metadata is set in the 2 MSBs.
-Afterwards, the packet moves to pipes that send the packets to the root pipe.
+Based on the port, the packet passes through almost the same path as VNF mode and the metadata is set.
+Afterwards, the packet moves to egress root pipe.

+In egress root pipe, the match is on encrypt and decrypt bits that were set in the packet meta:

-First bit is 1 – packet finishes the decrypt path and must be sent to the unsecure port.
+Decrypt bit is 1 – packet finishes the decrypt path and must be sent to the unsecure port

-Second bit is 1 – packet almost finishes the encrypt path and must be sent to the encrypt pipe on the secure egress domain and to the secure port from there.
+Encrypt bit is 1 – packet almost finishes the encrypt path and must be sent to the encrypt pipe on the secure egress domain and to the secure port from there

 This application leverages the following DOCA libraries: